 As per UN Demographic Yearbook 2017, Russia witnessed the highest divorce rate of 4.7 per 1,000 population.
 Russia was followed by Guam and Moldova, with a divorce rate of 4.2 and 3.7, respectively.
 Belarus had a divorce rate of 3.4, whereas Ukraine and Latvia both had a divorce rate of 3.1.

-In some regions, divorce hearings take even longer, which is more than a year before it comes to an effect.
+In some regions, divorce hearings take even longer, which is more than a year before it comes into effect.
 It puts immense psychological pressure on a person who wants to move on divorce paper.

 Since the 1970s, the overall divorce rates have been on the rise at the global level.
 This change in pattern may be explained by, but not limited, to the fact that lately, many women have entered the workforce resulting in changes in expectations in a marriage.
 There is also a rise in the trend of not marrying at all, which in turn affects the changes in divorce rates.